-The paths to B-school are wonderfully diverse, and we view each student’s desire for learning and career advancement as an opportunity to transform minds and career readiness.
-Likewise, your Tepper MBA opens doors that lead to options.
+The paths to business school are wonderfully diverse, and we view each student’s desire for learning and career advancement as an opportunity to transform minds and career readiness.
+Likewise, your Tepper School MBA opens doors that lead to options.
 You will graduate with the flexibility to choose among multiple jobs and industries.
 You will have the advantage of a degree with durability, in which your skills will outlast those of your peers.
 And, importantly, you will have the ability to choose your own destiny.

-As part of a select group of schools and corporations, we are working in concert with the Forté Foundation, a consortium of major corporations, top business schools, and influential nonprofit organizations that are dedicated to substantially increasing the number of women in business.
+As part of a select group of schools and corporations, we are working in concert with the Forté Foundation, a consortium of major corporations, top business schools and influential nonprofit organizations that are dedicated to substantially increasing the number of women in business.

 The mission of the Forté Foundation is to substantially increase the number of women business leaders by increasing the flow of women into key educational gateways and business networks.
 The Forté Foundation was founded in 2001 following a landmark study questioning why fewer women attend schools of business than schools of medicine or law.
 We retain a sense of urgency about our mission today, as women have been in mainstream business for 30 years, but still make up less than 16 percent of the corporate officers in America’s 500 largest companies.

 Exceptional women candidates of all national origins who have been admitted to the Tepper School are eligible for a Forté Fellowship.
-Strong candidates for the fellowship demonstrate academic, team, professional, or community leadership and can articulate alignment with the mission of the Forté Foundation by demonstrating a commitment to women and girls.
+Strong candidates for the fellowship demonstrate academic, team, professional or community leadership and can articulate alignment with the mission of the Forté Foundation by demonstrating a commitment to women and girls.
 As with all merit-based scholarships at the Tepper School, no additional application is required to be considered for a Forté Fellowship.

 In addition to financial benefits, fellows also gain exposure to leading companies in the Forté network and an immediate network of fellows at other leading business schools.